zeebe-io/enhancements/ZEP000-rework-snapshot.md

 ## Testing

-We should test that snapshots are take on all servers, after a given load is reached.
-The snapshot size based should make it possible to limit our disk consumption better, when exporting is either disabled or the exporter keeps working.
+We should test that snapshots are take on all servers.

 ### Integration

-Snapshots are taken unrelated of the raft states after a given amount of entries are reached.
+Snapshots are taken unrelated of the raft states.

 ### E2E